noahehall/theBookOfNoah/0current/apitech.md

   - Age:
   - Location:
   - Server:
+  - Trailer: permits the sender to include additional fields/headers at the end of chunked messages in order to supply metadata that might be dynamically generated while the message body is sent
+    - e.g. message integrity check, digital signature, post-processing status
+      - CANT INCLUDE
+        - message framing headers: e.g. transfer-encoding, content-length
+        - routing headers: e.g. host
+        - request modifiers: e.g. controls and conditionals like cache-control, max-forwards, TE
+        - authentication headers: e.g. authorization, set-cookie
+        - other headers: content-encoding, content-type, content-range, and trailer itself
+    - requires the `TE` request header to be set to *trailers*
+    - askholz: use cases and best practices

 ### request headers
   - provide context about the request (or the client) in order for the server to tailor its response